*THIS PROCEDURE IS TYPICALLY PERFORMED BY A REGISTERED NURSE

 - Put on clean gloves

-- Check emergency travel bag for disposable inner cannula
+- Check “GO BAG” (emergency travel bag) for disposable inner cannula

 - If disposable inner cannula is available remove the inner cannula as per manufacturer’s instructions

-- If the student does not have a disposable inner cannula in emergency travel bag, follow the steps below for cleaning and re-inserting inner cannula
+- If the student does not have a disposable inner cannula in “GO BAG” (emergency travel bag), follow the steps below for cleaning and re-inserting inner cannula

-- Have person assisting with procedure wash hands and put on clean gloves
+- Have the person assisting wash hands and put on clean gloves

-- Remove the inner cannula as indicated per manufacturer’s instructions
+- Grasp the locking mechanism of the inner cannula with your dominant hand remove the inner cannula as indicated per manufacturer’s instructions

-- Soak the inner cannula in a the basin of half-strength hydrogen peroxide solution
+- Soak the inner cannula in a basin of the prescribed cleaning solution for the prescribed amount of time

 - Using sterile pipe cleaners, remove any dried secretions from inside the cannula